slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"More is lost by indecision than wrong decision."
 -- Cicero*

+> *"Don’t ever respond to a solicitation or a proposal on the phone.
+The urgency is a disguise."
+-- Kevin Kelly*

+> *"In the small matters trust the mind, in the large ones the heart."
+-- Sigmund Freud*

+> *"Enough is a decision, not an amount."
+-- Alison Faulkner*

+> *"The boldest measures are the safest."
+-- Horatio Nelson*

+> *"If you have to take it or leave it, leave it."
+-- Mike O’Neill*

+> *"The cost of being wrong is less than the cost of doing nothing."
+-- Seth Godin*

+> *"If there’s no alternative, there’s no problem."
+-- James Burnham*

+> *"To beat the bureaucracy, make your problem their problem."
+-- Marshall L. Smith*

 ### On mental models

 <!--
-market: supply and demand explain a lot of phenomenons macro scale - high level / micro scale - low level: https://en."*wikipedia."*org/wiki/Level_of_analysis - everything is a system high tech way / low tech way everything is: http://c2."*com/cgi/wiki?EverythingIsa start from a main idea, then diverge
+market: supply and demand explain a lot of phenomenons macro scale - high level / micro scale - low level: https://en.wikipedia.org/wiki/Level_of_analysis - everything is a system high tech way / low tech way everything is: http://c2."*com/cgi/wiki?EverythingIsa start from a main idea, then diverge
 momentum: virtuous circle / vicious circle